liquidcronos/praeflexbot_website/_docs/sub_robots.md

 ## Joint Range
 The range of the Joint defines zero as the position in which the leg is fully retracted, while the value of the fully extended leg is 0.489 rad.

+# IMU

+The TriPed uses a BMA280 Digital, triaxial acceleration sensor to calibrate the motors on startup by providing a known leg orientation and thereby motor position.
+# Force Sensors
+The 6 Degree of Freedom force sensor are connected to the bridge on which the leg assembly is mounted.
+This enables the system to measure the load on each sub-robot.\\
+It should be noted that these sensors are currently not built into the system.
+This is because optimal working point for the sensors still has to be determined.
+If it is chosen to low the strain gauges inside the sensors, which are extremely delicate, could snap during an unforeseen movement.
+If it is chosen too high, the sensors would not be able to produce high-resolution data.\\
+For this reason, it was decided to only integrate them once a dynamic model of the legs is found from which an operating point can be specified.
+In the meantime, the bridge is connected to the chassis using aluminum blocks of the same size.